 - Lay down on the bench and arch your back.
 Only your butt and your upper back should be touching the bench.

-- Press your shoulder blades together.
+- Pinch your shoulder blades together.
 Your shoulder blades will remain in this position even while you are pressing the bar off your chest.
 You can practice this part just sitting in your chair.

 - Place your hands on the bar just a bit wider than shoulder width distance.